Afghanistan: The Taliban are trying to silence the voices of journalists | DW | 13.09.2021

 Furthermore, the homes of some journalists had been raided by the Taliban, leading to the killing of a relative of one DW journalist who fled the country.

 While many journalists have left Afghanistan fearing for their safety, others are still working or hiding.
-DW spoke to Steven Butler from the Committee to Protect Journalists (CPJ) to get a better picture on the current situation in Afghanistan.
+DW spoke to the Committee to Protect Journalists (CPJ) to get a better picture on the current situation in Afghanistan.

 DW: How many journalists have been arrested since the Taliban came to power last month?